sephajebi/home/_pages/publications.md

 **4. Induced subgraphs and tree decompositions\
 IX.
 Grid Theorem for perforated graphs** [<a href='https://arxiv.org/pdf/2305.15615.pdf'>arXiv (2023)</a>]\
-in Bogdan Alecu, Maria Chudnovsky and Sophie Spirkl.
+with Bogdan Alecu, Maria Chudnovsky and Sophie Spirkl.

 **3. Induced subgraphs and tree decompositions\
 VI.
 Graphs with 2-cutsets** [<a href='https://arxiv.org/pdf/2207.05538.pdf'>arXiv (2022)</a>]\